andrewufrank/uniform-algebras/README.md

 # The uniform-algebras package
-It contains a few simplistic algebras, e.g.
+contains a few simplistic algebras, e.g.
 - a zero which is not even a semigroup to be widely usable as a generic "nothing"; it is attempted to allow automatic instantiation (under construction),
 - a ListForm class, which is a monoid and has generic operations to make and append to a list.
 - a collection of operations for "pointless" code writing, especially tuples with 4 or 5 elements.